-If the kind of kind (i.e. the meta-kind) is not gme::Atom, then an exception is thrown and undefined is returned.
+If the kind of kind (i.e. the meta-kind) is not gme: : Atom, then an exception is thrown and undefined is returned.

-gme::FCO
+3.3. gme::FCO

-The meta-kind gme::FCO represents a first class object. gme::FCO can be contained by a gme::Model or a gme::Folder, be associated to any gme::FCO, inherit properties by either standard or interface or implementation inheritance (only in time of metamodeling), have attributes, be contained by a gme::Set, and last but not least be referred by a gme::Reference.
+The meta-kind gme::FCO represents a first class object. gme::FCO can be contained by a gme::Model or a gme::FCO, inherit properties by either standard or interface or implementation inheritance (only in time of meta- modeling), have attributes, be contained by a gme::Set, and last but not least be referred by a gme::Reference.